 Workers continuously inhaled the tiny, fine, and odorless asbestos fibers, unbeknownst to them.

 Veterans who held the following job roles in the Navy are also at risk:

 Crew members were exposed to the hazardous mineral almost daily.
 As they performed their duties aboard cruisers, they were around asbestos literally anywhere on the vessels that they went.

-In addition to veterans being at a heightened risk of developing an asbestos-related illness, children and spouses of veterans are at risk as well.
-Since workers weren’t given proper protection when working aboard cruisers, they would come home with asbestos fibers embedded in their work clothing, hair, and skin, resulting in second-hand exposure for family members.
+Children and spouses of veterans are at risk as well.
+Since workers weren’t given proper protection when working aboard cruisers, they would come home with asbestos fibers embedded in their work clothing, hair, and on their skin.
+This resulted in second-hand exposure for family members.

 If you served in the Navy, it’s important to get regular medical checkups from physician.
 Be certain to let your physician know that you may have worked around asbestos.

 Help and Resources for Veterans and Their Loved Ones

 If you’ve been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, you may qualify for significant compensation.
-Remember to fill out our from to get your free Financial Compensation Packet, with information on leading asbestos and mesothelioma lawyers in your area.
+Remember to fill out our form to get your free Financial Compensation Packet, with information on leading asbestos and mesothelioma lawyers in your area.
 If you need additional assistance, contact us toll-free at 800-793-4540.